Kluber earns 18th win, fans 10 as Indians beat Royals 3-1

 “More so than actually getting the win, it’s giving our team a chance to win.
 That’s what I base things on,” he said.

-The Indians moved closer to their third straight AL Central title and reduced their magic number for clinching the division to nine.
+The Indians moved closer to a third straight AL Central title, and their magic number for clinching the division was reduced to eight when Minnesota lost at Houston on Wednesday night.

 Kluber (18-7) is a major reason the Indians will be playing again in October.
 He allowed one run and two hits in 6 2/3 innings.
 He was pulled after throwing 105 pitches.